Seasonal packaging: Is it beneficial for businesses?

 “Think of holidays and events that may not be as obvious or help raise awareness to causes close to the brand.
 Skittles did this brilliantly by removing the colour from their packaging to support Pride.”

-The holidays are a perfect opportunity for brands to get creative and really have fun with their packaging designs.
+Chrtistmas is the perfect opportunity for brands to get creative and really have fun with their packaging designs.

 Producing packaging that customers can keep or use again is also a great way to stand out to a shopper.
-The Body Shop previously released products packaged in lavish tins and boxes that customers could reuse for gifts, storage or decorative purposes.
+The Body Shop released products packaged in lavish tins and boxes that customers could reuse for gifts, storage or decorative purposes.

 Keep brand recognisable